 MindStart sells popular puzzles for seniors with dementia.
 The company categorizes its products around “Activity Levels”.
 High Activity Level games are ideal for seniors who might miss a few details about the game’s rules, but still understand the overall objective, while Middle and Low Activity Level games provide less of a challenge.
 MindStart categorizes its puzzles based on a senior’s abilities, reducing the chances of frustration during gameplay.

 Most puzzles have no time limits, so they are the perfect activity for anyone who wants to take on a mental challenge at their own pace.
-At Cherrywood Pointe, residents enjoy puzzles in front of fireplaces, in our cafes or on their decks.
+At Cherrywood Pointe, Minneapolis area residents enjoy puzzles in front of fireplaces, in our cafes or on their decks.
 For our residents with dementia, these mental exercises are done as a small group, where care staff and other residents can work together, and offer reminders and encouragement along the way.

 Board Games (Some specifically made for memory loss)